-2.12 Applicants will be expected to adapt design and construction in order to make sustainability measures viable.
-If compliance cannot be achieved, applicants will need to demonstrate why not and will be expected to install the proportion of

-6 http://www.reading.gov.uk/media/4418/Waste-Minimisation-Strategy-2015--- measures that are viable.
+- 2.16 Applicants will be expected to adapt design and construction in order to make sustainability measures viable.
+If compliance cannot be achieved, applicants will need to demonstrate why not and will be expected to install the proportion of measures that are viable.
 Applicants must demonstrate that all options have been explored.
 In many cases, whole-life considerations may justify capital costs at the time of construction.
-For example, installation of energy-efficient technologies will likely decrease the electricity and gas costs for users over of the lifetime of the development.
+For example, installation of energy-efficient technologies will likely decrease the electricity and gas costs for users over the lifetime of the development.
+It is recognised that, in some cases, for instance retail developments, the whole-life considerations may partly depend on the occupant, and may not be fully clear at application stage. - 2.17 Planning practice guidance emphasises whole-plan viability testing rather than the testing of development schemes individuals:

-^{2020/}pdf/HNL 15th March WMStrategy Revision Appendix B.pdf

-7 http://ec.europa.eu/environment/waste/landfill_index.htm

-2.13 Planning practice guidance emphasises whole-plan viability testing rather than the testing of development schemes individuals:

 "Where up-to-date policies have set out the contributions expected from development, planning applications that comply with them should be assumed to be viable.
-It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the applications stage".8
+It is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the applications stage".11 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/740441/ National Planning Policy Framework web accessible version.pdf